varun-ramani/config_neovim/README.md

 ## Installation
 Clone into $HOME/.config/nvim/

-## Setup
+## Base Setup
 Install the `neovim` package with pip
 Start neovim and run `:PlugUpdate`, which will download and install my plugins.
-Then, run `:UpdateRemotePlugins` which will get deoplete working.
 Finally, set your terminal font to a font that supports powerline - any of the Nerd Fonts should do.
+Remember to set up YCM by following the YouCompleteMe docs.